dotinto/servecoin/README.md

 # ServeCoin

 To install, you will need to have .NET 8.0 or higher installed.
+Only available for Windows users.

 ## Installation
-1. Download program files in Release tab.
+1. Download latest version in Release tab.
 2. For convenience, unpack files to any folder.
 3. Start servecoin.exe.